Credit unions in Canada: Federally regulated credit unions

 Legislation was adopted under the federal Bank Act in 2012 to allow for the creation of federal credit unions.
 On July 1, 2016, the Caisse populaire acadienne ltée (later rebranded as UNI Financial Cooperation), with its 155,000 members, became the first federal credit union in Canada.
 Coast Capital Savings announced the approval from OSFI to become the second federally regulated credit union in Canada beginning on November 1, 2018, the first federal credit union based in British Columbia.
+Innovation Federal Credit Union became the first federal credit union headquartered in Saskatchewan on June 23, 2023.

 Provincially regulated credit unions

-As of September 30, 2014, there were 696 credit unions or caisses populaires operating in Canada.
+As of September 20, 2024, there were 392 credit unions or caisses populaires operating in Canada.

 Outside Quebec

-As of December 31, 2017, there were 286 independently operated credit unions and caisses populaires operating in the nine provinces outside of Quebec holding combined consolidated assets of $223.7 billion CAD.
+As of September 20, 2024, there are 188 independently operated credit unions and caisses populaires operating in the nine provinces outside of Quebec holding combined consolidated assets of $312.3 billion CAD.

-The largest of these include Vancity, Coast Capital Savings, Meridian Credit Union, Servus Credit Union, First West Credit Union, Alterna Savings and Credit Union Limited, Conexus Credit Union, Affinity Credit Union, Steinbach Credit Union, and Assiniboine Credit Union.
+The largest of these include Vancity, Coast Capital Savings, Meridian Credit Union, Servus Credit Union, First West Credit Union, Alterna Savings and Credit Union Limited, Access Credit Union, Steinbach Credit Union, Beem Credit Union, Desjardins Ontario Credit Union.

-272 of these credit unions and caisses populaires were affiliated through a provincial or regional credit union central to Canadian Credit Union Association, the national trade association.
-These credit unions operated 1,746 branches across the country with 5.3 million members and $216.3 billion in assets.
+188 of these credit unions and caisses populaires were affiliated through a provincial or regional credit union central to Canadian Credit Union Association, the national trade association.
+These credit unions operated 1,630 branches across the country with over 6 million members and $312.3 billion in assets.

 Within Quebec

-Within Quebec there are 344 caisses that are formally federated with the Caisses Populaires Desjardins as of September 30, 2014.
+Within Quebec there are 204 caisses that are formally federated with Desjardins as of September 2024.

-In 2012, Desjardins served nearly 5.6 million members from 897 locations, with $196.7 billion in assets.
+In 2024, the Desjardins caisses serve nearly 5.2 million members from 425 locations, with $371.4 billion in assets.